spaceflint7/delphinium/README.md

 There is a small test suite in folder `./test/suite` which can be run using the command `make tests`.
 To clean the output `.obj` directory, use `make clean`.

-Some of the stuff that is already implemented:  JS primitives, objects, properties and accessors, arrays, functions, closures, exceptions, loops and conditions, operators, destructuring assignment, generators.
+Some of the stuff that is already implemented:  JS primitives, objects, properties and accessors, arrays, functions, closures, exceptions, loops and conditions, operators, destructuring assignment, generators, map and set.

-Much still left to do: garbage collection, proxy and reflect, classes, promise, async, map and set, regular expressions, import/export and modules, improve conditionals, improve optimizations, improve runtime support library.
+Much still left to do: garbage collection, proxy and reflect, classes, promise, async, regular expressions, import/export and modules, improve conditionals, improve optimizations, improve runtime support library.